About Log Files in FME Flow

 - A new log file of the same name is created.

 - The size of the file has reached 5000 lines of text.

 You can control the way log files are auto-archived, and other properties of log files, by editing the applicable

 messagelogger.properties file.
 For more information, see Message Logger Properties.

-Workspaces that are run from FME Server generate FME logs in the same manner as those run from FME Desktop.
-These files log the details of a translation performed by an FME Engine, and can provide important information when testing or troubleshooting jobs run from FME Server.
+Workspaces that are run from FME Flow generate FME logs in the same manner as those run from FME Form.
+These files log the details of a translation performed by an FME Engine, and can provide important information when testing or troubleshooting jobs run from FME Flow.

-FME job logs can also be accessed by examining a job's properties from the Jobs page of the Web User Interface.
-The log is displayed under the Log tab, and can be downloaded as a text file.
+FME job logs can also be accessed from the Jobs page of the Web User Interface.

 FME job log files are stored and named using the following format: